 |Sample type||1. lyophilized protein/peptide samples

 3. Protein samples blotted on PVDF membrane (PVDF membrane size: max.
 3x6 mm, smaller and more concentrated sample are preferred.
-The protein band can be stained by Ponceau S, Amino black, Sulforhodamine or Coomassie Brilliant Blue.
+The protein band can be stained by Ponceau S, Amido black, Sulforhodamine or Coomassie Brilliant Blue.

 |Sample purity||The sample should be as pure as possible (at least 75-80% purity) and contain only the protein or peptide.
 Free amino acid, primary amines, SDS, salt, buffer or other contaminants should be as low as possible since the Edman chemistry can be negatively affected.|